jboss-developer/jboss-eap-quickstarts/xa-transactions/README.md

 8. To observe recovery you *must* disable the byteman script (just comment out the two JAVA_OPT lines you added in [step 5](#4)), otherwise the AS will simply halt again when the recovery system tries to complete the pending transaction.
+If you dynamically loaded the byteman script [ref 4](#4) then you can skip this step.
-Now you can restart the AS, by the time it's ready the transaction should have completed.
+    Now restart the AS, by the time it's ready the transaction should have completed.
     *But note that the H2 database needs to be closed and re-opened to apply the changes* - this is a deficiency of the hypersonic product
     (see <http://www.h2database.com/html/advanced.html#two_phase_commit> for more detail).